 The execution of a model consists of an initialization phase followed by the repetitive execution of process statements in the description of that model.
 Each such repetition is said to be a simulation cycle.
-In each cycle, the values of all signals and quantities in the description are computed.
+In each cycle, the values of all signals in the description are computed.
 If as a result of this computation an event occurs on a given signal, process statements that are sensitive to that signal will resume and will be executed as part of the simulation cycle.

-At the beginning of initialization, the current time, T_c , is assumed to be 0.0, the simulation frequency is assumed to be 0.0, the break set is assumed to be empty, and the break flag is assumed to be cleared.
+At the beginning of initialization, the current time, T_c, is assumed to be 0 ns.

-The initialization phase consists of the following steps:

-- 1) The driving value and the effective value of each explicitly declared signal are computed, and the current value of the signal is set to the effective value.
-This value is assumed to have been the value of the signal for an infinite length of time prior to the start of simulation. - 2) The value of each implicit signal of the form S'Stable(T) or S'Quiet(T) is set to True.
-The value of each implicit signal of the form S'Delayed(T) is set to the initial value of its prefix, S. The value of each implicit signal of the form Q'Above(E) is set to the value of the boolean expression Q > E. The value of each implicit quantity of the form T'Reference, T'Contribution, Q'Dot, Q'Integ, Q'Zoh(T, Initial_delay), Q'Ltf(Num, Den), Q'Ztf(Num, Den, T, Initial_delay) is set to 0.0.
-The value of each implicit quantity of the form Q'Delayed(T) or Q'Slew(max_rising_slope, max_falling_slope) is set to the initial value of its prefix, Q. The value of each implicit quantity of the form S'Ramp(tr, tf) or S'Slew(max_rising_slope, max_falling_slope) is set to the initial value of its prefix, S.
+- 615 The initialization phase consists of the following steps: - The driving value and the effective value of each explicitly declared signal are computed, and the current value of the signal is set to the effective value.
+This value is assumed to have been the value of the signal for an infinite length of time prior to the start of simulation. - The value of each implicit signal of the form S'Stable(T) or S'Quiet(T) is set to True.
+The value of each implicit signal of the form S'Delayed(T) is set to the initial value of its prefix, S.

-- 3) The value of each implicit GUARD signal is set to the result of evaluating the corresponding guard expression. - 4) Each nonpostponed process in the model is executed until it suspends. - 5) Each postponed process in the model is executed until it suspends. - 6) The quiescent state augmentation set is determined. - 7) The break set is applied to the quiescent state augmentation set. - 8) The time of the next simulation cycle (which in this case is the first simulation cycle), Tn, is set to 0.0.
+- The value of each implicit GUARD signal is set to the result of evaluating the corresponding guard expression. - Each nonpostponed process in the model is executed until it suspends. - Each postponed process in the model is executed until it suspends. - 625 The time of the next simulation cycle (which in this case is the first simulation cycle), T_n , is calculated according to the rules of step f) of the simulation cycle, below.